rahul-gharat/dronahq-docs/docs/datasource-concepts/connector-error.md

 ### No Database Found (ER_NO_DB_ERROR | ER_BAD_DB_ERROR)

-* Error De* scription: No database or unknown database selected.
+* Error Description: No database or unknown database selected.
 * Solutions:
     * Double-check the database name for typos.
     * Verify the user has the necessary permissions to access the database.